chapmanjacobd/library/.github/README.md

     $ library fs-add -h
     usage: library fs-add [(--video) | --audio | --image |  --text | --filesystem] DATABASE PATH ...

-    The default database type is video:
+    The default database type is video

         library fsadd tv.db ./tv/
         library fsadd --video tv.db ./tv/  # equivalent

     You can also create audio databases.
-Both audio and video use ffmpeg to read metadata: library fsadd --audio audio.db ./music/
+Both audio and video use ffmpeg to read metadata

+        library fsadd --audio audio.db ./music/

-    Image uses ExifTool:
+    Image uses ExifTool

         library fsadd --image image.db ./photos/

-    Text will try to read files and save the contents into a searchable database: library fsadd --text text.db ./documents_and_books/
+    Text will try to read files and save the contents into a searchable database

+        library fsadd --text text.db ./documents_and_books/

-    Create a text database and scan with OCR and speech-recognition: library fsadd --text --ocr --speech-recognition ocr.db ./receipts_and_messages/
+    Create a text database and scan with OCR and speech-recognition

+        library fsadd --text --ocr --speech-recognition ocr.db ./receipts_and_messages/

-    Create a video database and read internal/external subtitle files into a searchable database: library fsadd --scan-subtitles tv.search.db ./tv/ ./movies/
+    Create a video database and read internal/external subtitle files into a searchable database

+        library fsadd --scan-subtitles tv.search.db ./tv/ ./movies/

-    Decode media to check for corruption (slow): library fsadd --check-corrupt
+    Decode media to check for corruption (slow)

+        library fsadd --check-corrupt
         # See media-check command for full options

     Normally only relevant filetypes are included.
-You can scan all files with this flag: library fsadd --scan-all-files mixed.db ./tv-and-maybe-audio-only-files/
+You can scan all files with this flag

+        library fsadd --scan-all-files mixed.db ./tv-and-maybe-audio-only-files/
-        # I use that with this to keep my folders organized:
+        # I use that with this to keep my folders organized
         library watch -w 'video_count=0 and audio_count>=1' -pf mixed.db | parallel mv {} ~/d/82_Audiobooks/

     Remove path roots with --force

         library fsadd audio.db /mnt/d/Youtube/
         [/mnt/d/Youtube] Path does not exist